fangpinsern/Learning/Part4/README.md

 ## Overview

 As our code base gets bigger, we need a better way to handle errors.
-For example, now if a request sent does not need the requirement, you use `res.send` to send a message.
-However, doing that in every single function is time intensive and a alot of code duplication!
+For example, now if a request sent does not meet the requirement, you use `res.send` to send a message.
+However, doing that in every single function is time intensive and a lot of code duplication!

 For example, if some one says to change the error message tomorrow to a JSON format instead, you will be plucking your hairs changing every line.